FlixCoder/serde-brief/README.md

 Not necessarily in order of importance:

 - Convenient to use for developers: Integrates into the Rust ecosystem via `serde`, supporting all of its features in its derived implementations (e.g. renaming, flattening, ..).
 - Compatibility: Easy to add or re-order fields/variants without breakage.
+Detects wrong data types.
 - `#![no_std]` and std compatible.
 - Resource efficient: High performance, low memory usage.
 - Interoperability: Different architectures can communicate flawlessly.